 The Creative Arts Kids Preschool Program operates twice each day Monday-Friday, once during the mornings (9:00-12:00), and again in the afternoons (12:30-3:30).
 Parents may register their children to attend on two, three, four, or five days per week in either program or may attend on a drop in basis.
 The program runs from the day after Labor Day through the last week before Memorial Day.
 There will be some days during the school year when the CAK Preschool Program is closed for holidays or special occasions.

 CAK provides individual attention to each child, and group lessons both academic and in the arts.
-Students will work part of the day individually on learning basics and school-readiness, and another part of the day in group activities experiencing narrative and story to further necessary learning skills and skills of creativity and expression as well as having time to play and make friends.
+Students will work part of the day individually with a teacher on learning basics and school-readiness, and another part of the day in group activities experiencing narrative and story to further necessary learning skills and skills of creativity and expression as well as having time to play and make friends.

 Each day students participate in Individual Exploration Time, which is one-on-one time with a teacher in basic work in math, reading, writing, geography, and free expression.
 We recognize that it is important to encourage children to develop healthy relationships with their work.
 With guidance from teachers, students choose their own work plans.
 Activities are fun and varied and our students look forward to choosing their work each day.

 In addition to Individual Exploration Time, students participate in two fun group lessons each day: Academic and Arts